Device Certificates - Management and Expiration

 • “Your device registration has expired.
 Let’s re-register your device.”

-For Banyan desktop app v1.12.2 or lower, then refer to Keychain Access (macOS) or Certificate Manager (Windows).
+For desktop app v1.12.2 or lower, then refer to Keychain Access (macOS) or Certificate Manager (Windows).
 Locate the organization-specific certificate (where the organization name matches the “Issued by” for the cert) and note the expiration time:

 macOS Keychain Access